Lake Clark NP, AK

 Our home for this remote Alaskan adventure will be Silver Salmon Creek Lodge (http://www.silversalmoncreek.com/) in Lake Clark National Park, located on the western shores of Cook’s Inlet.
 The lodge provides some of the greatest scenery that Alaska has to offer and the landscape, wildlife and outdoor opportunities combine to offer visitors a true sense of Alaskan wilderness, with towering volcanic mountains forming an immediate backdrop to the tidal marshes, streams and pristine salt-water bays which comprise the coastline.
 The remoteness of the area offers a scenic photographer’s dream.
 Because of their unique relationship with the bears, Silver Salmon Creek Lodge has become famous for their access to the brown bears and for hosting photography workshops.

 Only a short flight by small plane from Anchorage, Silver Salmon Creek Lodge is a unique Alaskan vacation destination.
-Their modern facility, complete with a generator system, sauna, showers and freezers include double occupancy rooms in the main lodge, and the newly renovated Iliamna House “annex lodge”.
+Their modern facility, complete with a generator system, sauna, showers and freezers include double occupancy rooms in the main lodge, the newly renovated Iliamna House “annex lodge”, and individual cabins.
 They are also set up for photo workshops, with digital projector, screen, and flat screen TV.

-Unlike other Lake Clark locations, SSCL also has access to a tufted and horned puffin rookery.
+Unlike some other Lake Clark locations, SSCL also has access to a tufted and horned puffin rookery.
 We will schedule a day to visit the puffin island and photograph these birds while they are nesting and raising their young.
+If the birds are perching on the rocks, we will land on the island to photograph them there.
+If not, we will have great flight photo opportunities from the boat.
 These colorful birds are a photographer’s favorite making outstanding images to add to your collection.

 Many other activities are also available at the lodge, if you want a break from photography.
-Fishing is probably the reason the most people visit the area.
-We will be there for prime fishing and the lodge will provide all the gear you need if you want to try your luck.
 The lodge also offers hiking, kayaking, and canoeing.
 There will be plenty of opportunities both with and without our cameras.

 Once you get to Anchorage, most everything else is provided in the workshop price: